EvanEdwards/tag/README.md

 version 0.0.1<img src="assets/identity/Logo.svg" width="128" align="right">

-This is a working but infant little program.
-For details use tag --help for information.
-Or read the code (the help is toward the top).
+This is a working but brand new program.
+See **Warning** below before picking up bad habits.
+On the other hand, I am using it daily as a route toward replacing a 20+ year old 788 line awk script that automatically renames files in a predictable manner.
+So I have incentive to keep improving it and will have plenty of testing.

 *Important: This is for tagging* `[like this]` *in filenames, not the metadata in a file.*